QuarkChain/w3mail/README.md

 #### Send Mail
 Generate a mail key, encrypt the mail key with the sender's and recipient's public keys, and then use the key to encrypt the mail content.

-The length of encrypted mail keys is also fixed at 112 bits, so they can be uploaded to the blockchain as a whole before the content of the mail.
+The length of encrypted mail keys is fixed at 112 bits, so they can be uploaded to the blockchain as a whole before the content of the mail.
 ```
 export async function sendEmail(emailId, driveKey, sendPublicKey, receivePublicKey, toAddress, title, message, fileId) {
-    const emailKey = await deriveFileKey(driveKey, emailId);
+    const emailKey = await deriveMailKey(driveKey, emailId);
     // encrypt email key by receive user public key
     const encryptSendKey = encryptEmailKey(sendPublicKey, Buffer.from(emailKey, 'base64'));
     const encryptReceiveKey = encryptEmailKey(receivePublicKey, Buffer.from(emailKey, 'base64'));
     // encrypt content
-    const encryptResult = await fileEncrypt(emailKey, message);
+    const encryptResult = await mailEncrypt(emailKey, message);
     // data
     const encryptContent = Buffer.concat([
         encryptSendKey, // 112